 - You create excitement about getting there, which pulls you towards your goal like it’s a magnet.

 - Your fears and limiting beliefs intensify about reaching your goal.
 Wait – this IS a good thing!
 Now you know what you’re dealing with and why you’re not there yet.
 Now you can find specific solutions that work.
 (Bring on the EFT.)

 - You have a goal you can actually commit to.
 It’s clear.
 It’s solid.
 It’s real.
 You have claimed your destination by defining it.

 This is the first step I use with my EFT clients because it sharpens our focus and shortens our sessions.
 Try it for yourself and see how zeroing in on exactly where you want to be gives you crystal clear feelings and beliefs to release, and vivid details to use with affirmative tapping.

-If you want tips to help you get more specific with your destination, listen to a radio chat I recently did about this topic.
+If you want tips to help you get more specific with your destination, listen to a radio chat I had on Women Enjoying Success about this topic.

 What works for you?
 Let us know by leaving a comment.